Private Education in Singapore

 EduTrust and LASALLE

-EduTrust is the quality assurance framework that is designed to differentiate the high quality education providers from within Singapore’s private education industry.
+EduTrust is a quality assurance scheme administered by the CPE, and distinguishes the high quality education providers from within Singapore’s private education industry.

 - Management commitment and responsibilities